Committee Expression of Interest

 Agency boards and committees are also comprised of people from the wider community who share the Uniting Church’s values.

 Below you will find a list of just some of our committees.
-To read about more about any or all of these, simply click on the committee which interests you.
+To read more about any or all of these, simply click on the committee which interests you.

 Having read about our committees, if you feel called to express an interest in serving as a committee member, simply complete the Expression of Interest form at the bottom of this page.